Welcome to Bermuda!

 A recreational area.
 The name dates back to the late 1940s and 1950s when many motorists lost their lives on the stretch of the Middle Road in the area.

-Evan's Bay Pondpublic buseswalking area
+Evan's Bay Pond

 Fairmont Southampton Princess Hotel

-In August 2008 Fairmont Hotels and Resorts applied for planning permission to build 130 villas on the grounds of this hotel.
+2008.
+August.
+Fairmont Hotels and Resorts applied for planning permission to build 130 villas on the grounds of this hotel.
 Some units overlook the golf course but the fairway itself remains intact.
 The golf course remains as a par three 18-hole golf course.
 The mixed-use development of fractional units, townhouses and villas only resulted in the relocation of the 14th green and tee, plus a new 18th tee and green.
 Since acquiring the hotel in 1998, the Fairmont group has invested $122 million in remediation work and facilities upgrades, following Hurricane Fabian.
 The consultants say fractional units for sale and rent are necessary to create additional product offerings for tourists.

 There were eight proposed areas of development: